-The work of the Nomination Committee during the year included reviewing and making recommendation to the Board on the Board composition and the re-designation of Director, assessing the independence of the Independent Non-Executive Directors and reviewing the retirement and rotation plan of the Directors.
-During the year, three Nomination Committee meetings were held.
+The work of the Nomination Committee during the year included reviewing and making recommendation to the Board on the Board composition, assessing the independence of the Independent Non-Executive Directors and reviewing the retirement and rotation plan of the Directors.
+During the year, two Nomination Committee meetings were held.